bioinf2019/RNA_Tools/README.md

 ## Introduction

-In this repository you will find the python script of the software  tool called "All_In_One_shRNA_Generator".
+In this repository you will find the python script of the software  tool called “siRNA and multimeric shRNA designer” (SSD).

 ## Technical details